ztyyLV/web-twain-docs/faq/customize-ui-elements-of-image-editor.md

 ### Can I remove or add buttons on the toolbar of the Editor?

-While you can use `visibility` (as shown in the sample code below) to remove a default button(s), currently you cannot add a custom button yet.
+While you can use `visibility` (as shown in the sample code below) to remove a default button(s), currently you cannot add a custom button.

 ```javascript
 visibility: {